GUICenter/MultiPoolMiner-V2.7.1.4/README.md

 ###### Licensed under the GNU General Public License v3.0 - Permissions of this strong copyleft license are conditioned on making available complete source code of licensed works and modifications, which include larger works using a licensed work, under the same license.
 Copyright and license notices must be preserved.
 Contributors provide an express grant of patent rights. https://github.com/MultiPoolMiner/MultiPoolMiner/blob/master/LICENSE

-README.md is based on README.txt - updated on 01/01/2018 - v1.21.22 - latest version can be found here: https://github.com/MultiPoolMiner/MultiPoolMiner/blob/master/README.txt
+README.md is based on README.txt - updated on 04/05/2018
+Updated FAQs can be found here: https://github.com/MultiPoolMiner/MultiPoolMiner/blob/master/README.txt

 ====================================================================